Vehicular automation: Navigation

 Navigation systems are a necessary element in autonomous vehicles.
-The Global Positioning System (GPS) is used for navigation by air, water, and land vehicles, particularly for off-road navigation.
+Global navigation satellite systems (GNSS) are used for navigation by air, water, and land vehicles, particularly for off-road navigation.

 For road vehicles, two approaches are prominent.
 One is to use maps that hold data about lanes and intersections, relying on the vehicle's perception system to fill in the details.
 The other is to use highly detailed maps that reduce the scope of real-time decision-making but require significant maintenance as the environment evolves.
 Some systems crowdsource their map updates, using the vehicles themselves to update the map to reflect changes such as construction or traffic used by the entire vehicle fleet.

 Another potential source of information is the environment itself.
 Traffic data may be supplied by roadside monitoring systems and used to route vehicles to best use a limited road system.
 Additionally, modern GNSS enhancement technologies, such as real-time kinematic (RTK) and precise point positioning (PPP), enhance the accuracy of vehicle positioning to sub-meter level precision, which is crucial for autonomous navigation and decision-making.